 Best Bird Hunting Dog: German Shorthaired Pointer

-The German Shorthaired Pointer is probably the most popular pointing dog in the world.
+The German Shorthaired Pointer is probably the most popular pointing german hunting dogs in the world.
 It is a sleek, powerful animal with the uncanny ability to move and turn with astonishing rapidity.

-They have a strong, broad muzzle, making it perfect for pointing and retrieving heavy game.
+German Shorthaired Pointers have a robust and broad muzzle, making it perfect for pointing and retrieving massive game.
 The German Shorthaired Pointer has webbed feet and will go after waterfowl in the water without hesitation.

 A versatile creature, the German Shorthaired Pointer is the average North American gamebird hunter’s dog of choice.